 where $g_A^{(3)}=\Delta u-\Delta d$, $g_A^{(8)}=\Delta u+\Delta d-2\Delta s$ are separately the iso-vector, $SU(3)$ octet. $g_A^{(3)}$, $g_A^{(8)}$have been very well determined respectively from neutron $\beta $-decay and semi-leptonic hyperon decay ~\cite{Jaff90}.
 After involving the radiative correction in perturbative QCD, the above relation can be precisely interpreted as~\cite{Myhr10}

 where the coefficients $c_1(Q^2)$ and $c_2(Q^2)$ come from QCD perturbative corrections.
-With above knowledge, hitherto it is well known that the value of $\Sigma $ only amounts to $1/3$ of total proton's spin.
+With above knowledge, hitherto it has been well known that the value of $\Sigma $ only amounts to $1/3$ of total proton's spin.

-People have once conceived gluons' spin may contribute much to proton's spin, but recent experimental analysis~\cite{ExP of Gluon} support merely small fraction of gluon's contribution, though the experiment is conducted just within a narrow range of $x$ scope.
-Another recent flurry has been the focus on the decomposition of angular momentum of quark and gluon into spin part and orbital angular momentum part based on the gauge-invariant QCD dynamics ~\cite{Jaff90,Ji97B,Chen08,Chen09,Waka10,Waka11,Hatta11}.
-But the ways of treating angular momentum of bounded quarks are so controversial that hitherto there has been no widely accepted scheme.
-In a very recent paper, Ji et al ~\cite{Ji12} refined the sum rule using generalized parton distribution (GPD) method, which may improve the further evaluation of $ \Sigma $.
+People once conceived gluons' spin may contribute much to proton's spin, but recent experimental analysis~\cite{ExP of Gluon} supports merely small fraction of gluon's contribution.
+Another recent flurry has been the focus on the decomposition of angular momentum of quark and gluon into spin part and orbital angular momentum part based on the gauge-invariant QCD dynamics ~\cite{Jaff90,Ji97B,Chen08,Chen09,Waka10,Waka11,Hatta11, Lorc13}.
+But the ways to treat angular momentum of bounded quarks are so controversial that hitherto there has been no widely accepted scheme.
+In a very recent paper, Ji et al ~\cite{Ji12} refined the sum rule using generalized parton distribution (GPD) method, which may improve further the evaluation of $ \Sigma $.

 Now let's focus on the coefficients of $c_1(Q^2)$ and $c_2(Q^2)$ in Eq. (\ref {FactorG}), whose accurate values are based on the perturbative calculation in QCD.
 For instance, the coefficients $c_1(Q^2)$ reads ~\cite{Bass05}